ralvarezmar/2019-tfg-ruben-alvarez/README.md

 |  -2.5   	|    0.95     	|  1000000   	|   3     	|   60    	|   51    	|    41.72%     	|             	|
 |  -3.5   	|     0.9     	|  1000000   	|  33     	|   60    	|   5     	|    41.5%      	|      X      	|

-And the best result is the next video:
+And the best result is in the next video:

 [![Gravity test](http://img.youtube.com/vi/y8xviKV2EVo/0.jpg)](https://youtu.be/y8xviKV2EVo)